 Context Retrieval Embeddings

-Trained the embedding models used to index GitHub for Copilot's context retrieval.
+Trained the embedding models used to index GitHub for Copilot's context retrieval, reducing indexing cost by 2× and index size by 3× while improving retrieval quality.
 [GitHub blog]

 Code Completion Models

-Trained the code completion models that power GitHub Copilot in editors used by millions of developers.
+Trained the code completion models that power GitHub Copilot in editors used by millions of developers, increasing acceptance rate by 5% while reducing latency by 10%.

 Copilot Code Review